The religion of Star Wars

 In other words, the Force is an amalgamation of many different religious ideas.
 According to author Chris Taylor, it is “so well suited to our times precisely because it is so bereft of detail”.

 How do people become a Jedi?

-If you can use the Force, it is up to you whether you embrace the light side and become a Jedi, or the dark side and become a Sith.
+If you can use the Force, it is up to you whether you embrace the light side and become a Jedi, or go to the dark side and become a Sith.

 Does everyone believe in it?

 No. In fact, those who do are often in the minority.
-In Star Wars Episode IV: A New Hope, Han Solo insists that “There’s no mystical energy field that controls my destiny!”
+In Star Wars Episode IV: A New Hope, Han Solo insists, “There’s no mystical energy field that controls my destiny!”

 - Does Star Wars show religion and belief in a positive light?

 - Imagine that the world of Star Wars is real, and that you live in that galaxy far, far away.
-Write down ten commandments that you think Jedi and those who believe in the Force should follow.
+Write down 10 commandments for Jedi and believers of the Force to follow.

 - 2011 census